BKBojkow/BKBojkow.github.io/_posts/2024-10-01-My-programming-projects.md

 ---
 This is a rundown of my programming projects that I had done in my past.

+Examples:
+Game of life - C++ class based programming
+Tram - route search engine app - Python based class based programming Microcontrollers - something from my github
+Industrial motor controller - Thesis robot was controlled using an internal programming language that is simillar to C

 > Have a nice day, Brunon